Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 ```

 ## Hierarchy of LDtk Entities
-Layer entities (with a `LayerMetadata` component) are now spawned for LDtk Entity layers.
+Layer entities (with a `LayerMetadata` component) are now spawned for LDtk Entity layers, just like any other layer.
 By default, LDtk Entities are now spawned as children to these layer entities instead of as children of the level.
 ```rust,ignore
 // 0.8